Julia Tunturi

 Julia Emma Maria Tunturi (born 25 April 1996) is a Finnish footballer who plays as a midfielder for Vittsjö GIK and the Finland national team.

 She previously played for TPS and Åland United of the Naisten Liiga.

 Club career

+Tunturi made her league debut against FC Honka on 21 April 2012.
+She scored her first league goal against Pallokissat on 20 May 2012, scoring in the 77th minute.
+Tunturi briefly trained with Umeå IK in December 2013.

+On 24 November 2014, Tunturi was announced at Åland United.

+On 17 November 2016, Tunturi was announced at TPS.

 In November 2017 Tunturi agreed a transfer from TPS to Eskilstuna United DFF of the Swedish Damallsvenskan.
 Calling the move "a step up" in her career, she described herself as a left-footed player who prefers a central midfield role.
 She signed a two-year, full-time professional contract with Eskilstuna United.

+On 13 January 2023, Tunturi was announced at Brøndby IF on a contract that runs until Winter 2024.

+On 15 February 2024, Tunturi was announced at Vittsjö GIK.

 International career

-Tunturi made her debut for the Finland women's national team on 6 March 2015, in a 0–0 draw with the Netherlands at the 2015 Cyprus Cup.
+On 10 April 2012, Tunturi was called up to the Finland U17s for European qualifying matches.

+On 19 August 2013, Tunturi started the match against Sweden U19s.

 She was named in the 2013 UEFA Women's Under-19 Championship Team of the Tournament, after Finland reached the semi-finals.
 She was also a member of the Finland squad at the 2014 FIFA U-20 Women's World Cup in Canada.

+Tunturi was called up to the Finland national team for the first time in January 2014.

+Tunturi made her debut for the Finland women's national team on 6 March 2015, in a 0–0 draw with the Netherlands at the 2015 Cyprus Cup.

+Tunturi was called up to the 2018 Cyprus Women's Cup squad.

+Tunturi was called up to the 2019 Cyprus Women's Cup squad.

+Tunturi was called up to the 2020 Cyprus Women's Cup squad.

+Personal life

+On 23 May 2013, Tunturi was awarded a national Kesko scholarship.